 Any agent who, while acting on his principal's behalf, acquires the actual or constructive1 possession of goods2 or securities3 which are not in fact the property of his principal, and deals with them in any manner which is obviously wrongful if his principal is not their owner4 or duly authorised by their owner, as by selling and delivering them to a stranger5, or otherwise purporting to dispose of the property in them6, is guilty of a conversion7, and is liable to their true owner for their value.
-His liability is not affected by the fact that he received them
+His liability is not affected by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.